Bruno Bolchi

 Bruno Bolchi ([ˈbruːno ˈbolki]; 21 February 1940 – 27 September 2022) was an Italian football manager and player, who played as a midfielder.
-Throughout his playing career, he played for Inter, Verona, Atalanta, and Torino, as well as the Italy national team.
-Bolchi was depicted in the first ever Panini sticker to be printed in 1961.
+Throughout his playing career, he played for Internazionale, Verona, Atalanta and Torino, as well as the Italy national team.
+Bolchi was depicted in the first-ever Panini sticker to be printed in 1961.

 Club career

-Born in Milan, Bolchi made his debut at the age of 18 with F.C.
-Internazionale Milano in a Serie A away match lost 1–0 to S.S.C.
-Napoli on 18 May 1958.
+Born in Milan, Bolchi made his debut at the age of 18 with Internazionale in a Serie A away match lost 1–0 to Napoli on 18 May 1958.
 He played six seasons with the nerazzurri, with 109 caps and ten goals, gaining the nickname Maciste, due to his imposing physique, strength, and hard-tackling style of play.
 He captained the side between 1961 and 1962 and obtained notable success during his spell with the club, winning the Serie A title in 1963, and the European Cup in 1964.
 He then played for Serie B side Verona, and returned to play in the top division for Atalanta and Torino, where he ended his playing career in 1970, also winning the Coppa Italia with the latter club in 1968.